aws-solutions-library-samples/guidance-for-a-multi-tenant-generative-ai-gateway-with-cost-and-usage-tracking-on-aws/README.md

 2. API Gateway Rest API
 3. API Gateway Usage Plan
 4. API Gateway Key
-5. Lambda functions  to list foundation models on Bedrock and invoke models on Bedrock
+5. Lambda functions to list foundation models on Bedrock
+6. Lambda functions to invoke models on Bedrock
+7. Lambda functions to invoke models on Bedrock with streaming response
+8. DynamoDB table for saving streaming responses asynchronously
-6. Lambda function to aggregate usage and cost metering
+9. Lambda function to aggregate usage and cost metering
-7. EventBridge to trigger the metering aggregation on a regular frequency
+10. EventBridge to trigger the metering aggregation on a regular frequency
-8. S3 buckets to store the metering output
+11. S3 buckets to store the metering output
-9. Cloudwatch logs to collect logs from Lambda invocations
+12. Cloudwatch logs to collect logs from Lambda invocations

 #### API Key Deployment: It deploys the following resources:
 1. API Gateway Usage Plan